 International Program Team Lead: Alexis Sullivan

-Children Available: 6 months-12 years old at time of referral
+Children Available: 6 months to 12 years old at time of referral

 Travel Requirements: Families are required to live in Uganda and foster their child for 12 months.
-At the conclusion of the one year fostering period, families should anticipate spending an additional 2-4 months in-country to go through the court process and apply for their child’s visa.
+At the conclusion of the one year fostering period, families should anticipate spending an additional 3 to 6 months in-country for court, finalization, and US Embassy appointments.

 Adoption Timeline: 3 to 6 months from dossier submission to referral of a child.
-12-month foster period begins immediately after your referral.
+12 month fostering period begins immediately after your referral.

 Uganda Program Highlights

-- CAS has a reputable network of partner orphanages across Uganda.
+- CAS has a reputable network of partner orphanages and in-country representatives across Uganda.

 More Details: Uganda Adoption with Carolina Adoption Services